Petersburg, Virginia

 Petersburg is an independent city in the Commonwealth of Virginia in the United States.
-As of the 2020 census, the population was 33,458.
+As of the 2020 census, the population was 33,458 with a majority black American population.
 The Bureau of Economic Analysis combines Petersburg (along with the city of Colonial Heights) with Dinwiddie County for statistical purposes.
 The city is 21 mi south of the commonwealth (state) capital city of Richmond.

 It is located at the fall line (the head of navigation of rivers on the U.S. East Coast) of the Appomattox River (a tributary of the longer larger James River which flows east to meet the southern mouth of the Chesapeake Bay at the Hampton Roads harbor and the Atlantic Ocean).
 In 1645, the Virginia House of Burgesses ordered Fort Henry built, which attracted both traders and settlers to the area.
-The Town of Petersburg, chartered by the Virginia legislature in 1784, incorporated three early settlements, and in 1850 the legislature elevated it to city status.
+The Town of Petersburg, chartered by the Virginia legislature in 1748, incorporated three early settlements, and in 1850 the legislature elevated it to city status.

 Petersburg grew as a transportation hub and also developed industry.
 It was the final destination on the Upper Appomattox Canal Navigation System, which opened in 1816, to a city mostly rebuilt after a devastating 1815 fire.
 When its Appomattox River port silted up, investors built an 8-mile railroad to City Point on the James River, which opened in 1838 (and was acquired by the city and renamed the Appomattox Railroad in 1847).
 As discussed below, that became one of four railroads built (some with government subsidies) constructed (with separated terminals to the advantage of local freight haulers) before the American Civil War.
 In 1860, the city's industries and transportation combined to make it the state's second largest city (after Richmond).
 It connected commerce as far inland as Farmville, Virginia at the foothills of the Blue Ridge and the Appalachian Mountains chain, to shipping further east into the Chesapeake Bay and North Atlantic Ocean.